For compute providers

 Clean payouts based on verified utilization — no invoicing to do.

-Drain and pull your nodes from the network at any time — your hardware is always yours.
+No lock-in or commitment — drain and pull your nodes from the network whenever you want.
+Your hardware is always yours.

 You provide the compute.
 We run everything else.

-Being a provider on VectorLay isn't the same as running your own GPU cloud.
+Being a provider on OpenRelay isn't the same as running your own GPU cloud.
 We take on the hard, expensive parts of the business so your hardware can simply earn.

 We bring the customers